mirisuzanne/miriamsuzanne/content/2016/12/09/resistence-tour.rst

 - reading from my queer-as-fuck novel `Riding SideSaddle*`_, while being a loud and vocal trans woman.
-- speaking about code, UX, and empathy in tech especially given the current state of things.
+- speaking about empathy and resistence in art and software.
-- chatting about queer identities, hate, politics, intersectionality, and resistance.
+- chatting about queer identities, hate, politics, and intersectionality.
-- hugging people liberally.
+- hugging people.

 I'm not changing the world here, there's more to do.